 While there may be an issue with my fast charger (for the last year, I’ve been using it daily to charge my Galaxy S22), it’s still disappointing that Samsung has made no improvements on this front for so many years.
 On the upside, the autonomy offered by Samsung Galaxy S23+ is excellent.
 This phone easily lasts one day and a half in normal use.
 If you’re a light user, you can expect up to two days of autonomy on a single charge, which is great.

 Samsung Galaxy S23+ is an excellent smartphone with an elegant and satisfying user experience.
 The display looks great indoors and outdoors, and its performance and autonomy are superb.
 The only important weakness of the Samsung Galaxy S23+ is how slow it charges compared to its competitors.

 The Camera app offered by Samsung remains as easy to use as ever.
 It’s chock-full of features and works great, no matter what you want to capture.
 One important addition is the tight integration with the new Expert RAW app, which lets you use advanced controls for taking professional pictures.
-The results are saved using the RAW format, which you can then tweak in Adobe Lightroom and similar image editing products.
+The results are saved using the RAW format, and you can then tweak them in Adobe Lightroom and similar image editing products.

 The only thing I dislike about Samsung’s Camera app is the lack of a dedicated Macro shooting mode.
 However, the Samsung Galaxy S23+ can take macro pictures, as you’ll see in the sample album below.